A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Model calibration and forecasting

 \begin{itemize} \item The forecasted $\widehat{\kappa}_{t,w+h,r}$ is plugged into the model in Eq.~\eqref{eq:modelstructure}. \item The forecasted $\widehat{\text{Tavg}}_{t,w+h,r}$ and $\widehat{\text{ILI}}_{t,w+h,r}$ are transformed into their respective cross-basis matrices $\boldsymbol{Z}_{1,r}^{\text{new}}$ and $\boldsymbol{Z}_{2,r}^{\text{new}}$ using the same DLNM basis functions and lag structures used in the estimation. \item Since DLNMs require lagged values, the forecasts are initialized with observed covariate values and updated recursively using previous predictions for lags beyond the observed horizon. \end{itemize}

 The final forecasted weekly force of mortality is computed as follows:

 The forecasted number of deaths is then obtained by:

-\paragraph{Uncertainty quantification.} To account for uncertainty, we propose a simulation-based approach: \begin{itemize} \item Generate multiple paths for the mortality index, temperature, and ILI forecasts using the estimated (S)ARIMA(X) models and innovations sampled from the corresponding estimated copulas. \item For each simulated path, propagate through the mortality model to yield a corresponding forecast distribution of deaths using Eq.~\eqref{eq:logmortality} and \eqref{eq:sampleNB}. \item Construct prediction intervals by computing empirical quantiles of the simulated forecast distribution. \end{itemize}
+\paragraph{Uncertainty quantification.} To account for uncertainty, we propose a simulation-based approach: \begin{itemize} \item Generate multiple paths for the mortality index, temperature, and ILI forecasts using the estimated (S)ARIMA models and innovations sampled from the corresponding estimated copulas. \item For each simulated path, propagate through the mortality model to yield a corresponding forecast distribution of deaths using Eq.~\eqref{eq:logmortality} and \eqref{eq:sampleNB}. \item Construct prediction intervals by computing empirical quantiles of the simulated forecast distribution. \end{itemize} Note that all parameters in the mortality and copula-(S)ARIMA models are treated as fixed in the forecasting procedure.
+The uncertainty quantification reflects stochastic variation arising from the simulated time-series innovations and the negative binomial sampling distribution.